June Birthstone May 10, 2021 – Posted in: Jewelry Blog

 Moonstone, according to mythology, can bring magical and beautiful dreams.
 In other cultures, it was a cure for insomnia and sleepwalking.

-Alexandrite, without the history of the others, lacks any kind of associated mythology.
-Given its unique properties, had it been around for much longer, it likely would have had a whole string of magical powers attached to its legend.
+Alexandrite, without any long history like the others, lacks any kind of associated mythology.
+Ironically, given its unique properties, it has been around for much longer.
+Had it been discovered, it likely would have had a whole string of magical powers attached to its legend.

 Mining Locations of the June Birthstones